data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/sharefile.md

       This is usually auto discovered as part of the oauth process, but can be set manually to something like: https://XXX.sharefile.com

-   --sharefile-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: